datahappy1/flask_mvc_github_example_project/README.md

 ### purpose of this boilerplate Flask project is to demonstrate:
 1) how Flask can be used with the MVC design pattern using blueprints modular import
-2) how Flask can deliver the same features using both api endpoints and static html forms in the mvc pattern
+2) how such a Flask project can deliver the same features using both api endpoints and static html forms
-3) how Flask can deal with PyGithub Github integration using the Github api v3 (used as the model "persistence" layer in the MVC design pattern)
+3) how Flask can deal with the Github integration using the Github api v3 used as the model "persistence" layer in the MVC design pattern ( using PyGithub )
-4) api endpoint requests pytest testing
+4) api endpoint requests pytest testing done simple yet delivering a fair portion of project test coverage
-5) ability of such a web application to gracefully fail on Github integration exceptions
+5) ability of such a web application to gracefully fail on Github exceptions

 ### how to setup your environment:
 1) git clone this repo